ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst_base/class_BRKGA_BRKGA_MP_IPR.rst

 		- stopping_criteria

 		-
 		  a callback function to determine is the algorithm must stop.
-For instance, the following lambda function tests if the best solution reached a given value for a minimization problem:
+For instance, the following lambda function tests if the best solution reached a given value:

 		  .. ref-code-block:: cpp